ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 in the apllicationdbcontext.cs i updated using statement and ee run add migrations and resolve duplication error rerun application.

 i also added category to the applicatuiondbcontext.

+(add repository)
+I added a new folder inside dataacces with name Repository and inside that i added a new folder name IRepository.alos,under the same repository i added a new item with name IRepository.cs. afterthat, i modified IRepository.cs and add crud operations and using statements..